-10. Kenya
+11. Kenya

-Status Digital Services Tax (DST) is charged on the income of a non-resident person derived from or accrued in Kenya from a business carried out over the internet or an electronic network including through a digital marketplace.
-A digital marketplace has been defined to mean an online or electronic platform that enables the users to sell or provide services, goods, or other property to other users.
-With effect from 1st September 2023, the government of Kenya introduced Digital Asset Tax (DAT).
-The Kenyan DST scope is wider than originally proposed, with revenues from all 'digital services' (and not just 'online marketplace' services) potentially being within scope.
-Broadly, digital marketplace providers and digital service providers are subject to DST at a rate of 1.5% of gross revenues in Kenya, if they provide or facilitate the provision of services to a user who is deemed to be located in Kenya.
+Status Digital Service Tax will be charged on the income of a non-resident person derived from or accrued in Kenya from a business carried out over the internet or an electronic network including through a digital marketplace.
+A digital marketplace has been defined to mean an online or electronic platform that enables the users to sell or provide services, goods, or other property to other users ▶ With effect from 1 September 2023, the government of Kenya introduced Digital asset tax (DAT). • The Kenyan Digital Services Tax ("DST") scope is wider than originally proposed, with revenues from all 'digital services' (and not just 'online marketplace' services) potentially being within scope.
+Broadly, digital marketplace providers and digital service providers will be subject to DST at a rate of 1.5% of gross revenues in Kenya, if they provide or facilitate the provision of services to a user who is deemed to be located in Kenya.
 Scope Taxable persons are required to register through a simplified system.
-Return submission and tax payment is due on or before the 20th day of the month following the end of the month in which the digital services were provided Scope Kenya DAT is to be collected by the owner of the platform who facilitates the exchange/transfer of a digital asset.
-Tax is due within five working days (excluding holidays and weekends) after making the deduction ► There is no threshold test.
-Kenya has not signed up to the OECD BEPS 2.0 agreement on the taxation of the digitalized economy.
-Rate ▶ DST- 1.5% on the gross transactional value Rate ▶ DAT- 3% of the transfer/exchange value of the Digital asset Thresholds No threshold has been set Exclusions Not applicable Effective ► DST-1 January 2021 date ► DAT- 1 September 2023 Kenya gazettes VAT regulations on digital marketplace supply (26 October 2020) EY Global Tax Alerts Kenya introduces VAT regulations on supply of digital services (19 June 2020) rax Alerts Kenya Revenue Authority enforces VAT and DST compliance for electronic, internet and digital marketplace supplies contact
+Return submission and tax payment is on or before the 20th day of the month following the end of the month in which the digital services were provided Kenya DAT is to be collected by the owner of the platform who facilitates the exchange/transfer of a digital asset.
+Tax is due within 5 working days (excluding holidays and weekends) days after making the deduction ► There is no threshold test. ► Kenya has not signed up to the OECD BEPS 2.0 agreement on the taxation of the digitalized economy.
+Rate ▶ DST- 1.5% on the gross transactional value Rate ▶ DAT- 3% of the transfer/exchange value of the Digital asset Thresholds No threshold has been set for the tax.
+Exclusions Not applicable Effective ► DST - 1 January 2021 date ► DAT - 1 September 2023 5 77 6 1 1 1 Kenya gazettes VAT regulations on digital marketplace supply (26 October 2020) EY Global Kenya introduces VAT regulations on supply of digital services (19 June 2020) Tax Alerts Kenya Revenue Authority enforces VAT and DST compliance for electronic, internet and digital marketplace supplies

-10. Kenya (contd.)
+11. Kenya (contd.)